olipratt/swagger-conformance/examples/readme.md

 ### Handling Failures

-If this testing fails, you'll be shown a an example input to an API operation which resulted in a response that didn't match your schema.
+If this testing fails, you'll be shown an example input to an API operation which resulted in a response that didn't match your schema.
 Something like:

 ```
 Falsifying example: single_operation_test(